mokaily/MavenInstaller/README.md

 ## Developer Setup Notes

-To ensure the JAR is runnable with all dependencies included:
+If the **Maven project you are cloning** does not already package its dependencies into a single runnable JAR, you’ll need to add the following plugin to its `pom.xml`.
+This ensures the output is a "fat JAR" that includes all required libraries, making shortcut execution possible on the target system.

 ### ✅ Maven Assembly Plugin

-Add the following plugin configuration to your `pom.xml` to bundle all dependencies into a single runnable JAR:
+Add this configuration inside the cloned project's `pom.xml` to bundle all dependencies into a single JAR:

 ```xml
 <plugin>